 - Know What Is Covered– The first thing to find out is what is and isn’t covered.
 There are various levels of coverage and each will cover different things.
 Not all car warranty companies offer the same coverage so it is best to find one with the most comprehensive option.
 The more coverage you have, the better.

 - Pick a Trusted Company– Picking coverage from an established and reputable company is key.
-Be sure to check out the company’s rating on the Better Business Bureau’s website and see if they are a registered member of the Vehicle Protection Association.
+Be sure to check out the company’s rating on the Better Business Bureau’s website.

 - Understand Your Policy– There can sometimes be conditions in a policy that may prevent a repair.
 For example, if a part that isn’t covered fails and causes a part that is covered to fail, the company may not approve the repair.
 This is why constant maintenance is highly suggested and can prevent a lapse in coverage.
 Many policies also feature added bonuses such as rental car service and travel accommodations, reviewing your policy will ensure you do not miss these either.